HSS - School of History and Geography header

 Academic biography

-Jonathan Cherry is a lecturer in Geography at the School of History and Geography, DCU.
-He is Deputy Head of School and chair with responsibility for second year of the BA Joint Honours Programme
+Jonathan Cherry is a lecturer in Geography at the School of History and Geography, DCU, where he is Deputy Head of School.
+He is also overall Programme Chair of the BA Joint Honours Programme

 Research interests

-Jonathan Cherry's main research interests are in Irish Historical Geography.
+Jonathan Cherry's main research interests are in historical geography.
 He is particularly interested in the